BoSenGong/109-3-computer-programming/exercises/class9.md

 ## Medium
 #### Question: Roman Numeral Calculator
 Make a caculator which can deal with Roman Numeral and Arabic Numeral. \
-Output the result in Roman Numeral, if result = 0, just print zero.
+Output the result in Roman Numeral, print zero if result = 0.
 #### Example:
 ```
 I-1